User Case: Why is iPhone Not Letting Me Delete Photos?

 How to Fix iPhone Won’t Delete Photos Issue [5 Tested Solutions]

-Now that we have a better understanding of the potential causes, let's explore the solutions to fix the issue.
+Now that we have a better understanding of the potential causes, let's explore the solutions to fix the issue "Why won't my photos delete on iPhone".

 Solution 1.
 Restart Your iPhone

 A simple restart can often resolve temporary software glitches and bring your iPhone back to normal functioning.
-To restart your iPhone, follow these steps:
+To restart your iPhone, follow these steps to address your issue:

 Step 1: Press and hold the power button until the "slide to power off" option appears.